-Used in conjunction with LDAP searches, the routing Levels setting determines how many levels below the adapter root the search base may be.
+Used with LDAP searches, the routing Levels setting determines how many levels below the adapter root the search base may be.
 For example, a value of 0 requires the search base to be the same as the adapter root, a value of 1 allows the search base to be at the adapter root or one level down, and so on.
 An empty (blank) Levels setting, which is the default setting, allows searches at all levels.

 The Levels setting is useful as a performance parameter when mixing highly nested multiple adapter scenarios.
 Although the root adapter has the potential for being selected for all queries of a virtualized tree, this may not be desirable since other adapters may be set to point to parts of the tree containing the relevant data.
 To keep the root adapter out of all queries except those actually examining the root entry, thus increasing server performance, the Levels setting should be set to 0.